Andrew-S-Rosen/QMOF/README.md

 Follow the QMOF Database on Twitter ([@QMOF_Database](https://twitter.com/QMOF_Database)) if you want to be the first to know about the latest news and updates.

+## Updates
+For a list of version-specific updates, see [updates.md](https://github.com/arosen93/QMOF/blob/main/updates.md).

 ## Citation
 If you use or wish to cite the QMOF Database, please refer to the following publications: